nkj0901/nkj0901/README.md

 #### I am currently studying at "SAMSUNG SW ACADEMY FOR YOUTH".

-#### I'm studying both the back-end and the front-end.
+#### I'm studying both back-end and front-end.
 It hasn't been long since I started, but I'm growing faster than anyone else.
 Please keep an eye on me.

 ## Languages and tools